jivanb7/route-project/API-docs-AirBnB.md

 - Require Authentication: true
 - Request

-  - Method: ?
+  - Method: GET
-  - Route path: ?
+  - Route path: /spots/:spotId/bookings
   - Body: none

 - Successful Response: If you ARE NOT the owner of the spot.